-- (1) The Company maintains an active stock repurchasing program which was approved by the Company's Board of Directors (the "Program").
+The Company maintains an active stock repurchase program which was approved by the Company's Board of Directors.
 The Program does not have an expiration date and the Board of Directors has authorized expansion of the program over the years.
 In November 2011 the Board of Directors authorized the Company to repurchase up to \$50.0 million of shares of the Company's common stock from time to time through negotiated or open market transactions, and in August 2013 the Company announced an additional \$50.0 million expansion of the Program, for a total authorized Program of \$100.0 million, such authorization being subject to certain limitations, guidelines and conditions as directed by the Board of Directors.
-As of April 27, 2014, the Company had repurchased \$47.5 million shares of common stock under the Program. - (2) The table does not include shares surrendered to us in connection with the cashless exercise of stock options by employees and directors or shares surrendered to us to cover tax liabilities upon vesting of restricted stock.
-See Note 14 to our unaudited consolidated condensed financial statements.
+As of July 27, 2014, the Company had repurchased \$57.5 million shares of common stock under the Program.